 Today, we’re going to walk you through the steps of choosing the right online video platform (OVP) and setting up a live streaming website.

-Before You Get Started on Your Streaming Website
+What You Will Need to Start Streaming on Your Streaming Website

 Creating a live streaming website is certainly a process, but it’s pretty straightforward.
 First and foremost, you’re going to need a website.

 Before we go any further, there are a couple of questions you need to ask yourself:

 - What sort of content will you be streaming?

 - Who is your intended audience?

 - Do you plan on monetizing your streams?
 If so, how?

 - What sort of live stream plan fits your budget?
 How much are you willing to invest?